-Bones & Teeth
+Bones and Teeth

 K2 is needed to help calcium and other minerals bind into the bone matrix to strengthen bones.
 Otherwise these minerals will stay in soft tissue where it can cause calcification.
-Studies suggest Vit-K is effective at slowing bone loss in people with osteoporosis and in some cases can reverse it as well.2
+Studies suggest Vitamin K is effective at slowing bone loss in people with osteoporosis and in some cases can reverse it as well.2

 Our bones need osteocalcin to absorb calcium.
 Osteocalcin is released by osteoblasts (bone building cells) and binds to calcium.
-Osteocalcin requires K2 to become fully activated so that it can bind to calcium.3 Osteocalcin also stimulates the growth of new dentin, which makes your teeth stronger.4,5 Dr. Weston A. Price identified Vitamin K was one of the vitamins that is vital for tooth remineralization and the prevention of cavities.
+Osteocalcin requires Vitamin K2 to become fully activated so that it can bind to calcium.3 Osteocalcin also stimulates the growth of new dentin, which makes your teeth stronger.4,5 Dr. Weston A. Price identified Vitamin K was one of the vitamins that is vital for tooth remineralization and the prevention of cavities.

 If the bones aren’t taking in calcium, then more of it is getting stuck in your arteries, which cause them to harden.
-For these reasons K2 deficiency can lead to both arterial defects and osteoporosis.9
+For these reasons Vitamin K2 deficiency can lead to both arterial defects and osteoporosis.9

-The same process that makes Vit-K helpful for preventing calcification of arteries and muscle tissue may also help protect the brain.
+The same process that makes Vitamin K helpful for preventing calcification of arteries and muscle tissue may also help protect the brain.
 Calcification can also occur in the brain, including the pineal gland, and create blockages in the blood pathways providing oxygen to the brain.
 The calcification of the pineal gland and reduced oxygen to the brain reduces cognitive abilities.